When to Hire Developers and When to Partner with an Agency for Building Mobile Software

 Server <> Salesforce

-Your app will only need occasional feature development after launch.
+Your digital tool will only need occasional feature development after launch.

 This one and the next one pretty much go hand in hand, but since it’s the biggest indicator of the development approach you should take, we’re okay mentioning it twice.

-If the bulk of your features will be built in the initial stage of development, working with an agency will (1) save you from having to terminate a full-time position as the app requires less attention, (2) save you from having to recruit a new team member when your developer puts in their notice (see above about developers not liking maintenance) and (3) save you money long term.
+If the bulk of your features will be built in the initial stage of development, working with a digital product agency will (1) save you from having to terminate a full-time position as the app requires less attention, (2) save you from having to recruit a new team member when your developer puts in their notice (see above about software developers not liking maintenance) and (3) save you money long term.

 Speaking of money…